codeLabs-summer2021/3D-Model-World/README.md

 ### Load Models

 Loading models is as simple as copy/paste.
 Just click on the `Menu` button and navigate to the `Add Model` section.
 Now simply copy the Sketchfab URL of the desired model and paste it in the ‘URL’ box.
 Fill out the rest of the information about the model and click ‘Add’.
-The App will the let you know the loading progress and whether it was successful or not.
+The App will let you know the loading progress and whether it was successful or not.
 From here you can display your model or load another.
 <br/>
 <img src="https://user-images.githubusercontent.com/35348015/133439930-5232f04c-8c9d-4bac-8ead-ab260d5ee485.gif" width="300">